San Diego Firearms Lawyer

 The Second Amendment of the United States Constitution gives all citizens the individual right to keep and bear arms.
 However, the Constitution of California does not have such a provision.
-This means that California legislature can hinder your federal constitutional gun rights by enacting state laws that regulate people and weapons.
+This means that the California legislature can hinder your federal constitutional gun rights by enacting state laws that regulate people and weapons.
 California is one of the most restrictive states when it comes to the regulation of possession, use, or sale of firearms and ammunition.
 That is why it is imperative that you know your rights in order to protect yourself from unreasonable searches and seizures.
 You have the right to remain silent, to request the presence of a lawyer, and to demand a warrant before opening a locked container.
 Exercise your rights by contacting expert firearms law attorney Vik Monder if you or someone you know might be facing firearm charges or the seizure of property.
 If you are stopped by law enforcement, you must remain silent and ask for an attorney to be present during any line of questioning.
 Do not volunteer information as it will never help you.
 Anything that you consent to will be used against you!

 Firearm Laws Regulating People